DSQL-MONGKEY/DSQL-MONGKEY/README.md

 Above all that, I enjoy design, sports, and gaming.
 I also have naturally a good intuitive sense in the art-visual-related field.
 Gotcha with that pixel-perfect taste! 🚀✨

-I'm a Bangkit Academy Cloud Computing☁️ cohort that led by Google, GoTo, and Traveloka in 2024 batch 1.
+I'm a Cloud Computing☁️ cohort at Bangkit Academy led by Google, GoTo, and Traveloka in 2024 batch 1.

 ### Tech Stack ☄️